RasppleII/rasppleii-keyring/GnuPG-mini-HOWTO.md

 If you've followed everything so far, you can use public key cryptography.
 You still need to learn the some commands, but you already understand the basics.

+## Signatures, trust, and paranoia

+Okay, so you download a program off the internet.
+How do you know your program was downloaded intact?
+How do you know it wasn't truncated in transit, or corrupted?

+In the old days of protocols like X/Y/Zmodem, the protocol would verify CRC32 values for each block.
+The modern equivalent is a file containing magic numbers called a *message hash* for each file.
+We used to use MD5 or SHA1 for this, but they're no longer regarded as secure enough.
+At this writing, SHA256 is a better choice.

+Anyway, so you download the program and a .sha256sums file that goes with it.
+And you run a tool that gives you the sha256sum for the program you downloaded.
+It matches.
+But how do you know that someone didn't hack the server, infect the program with a virus, and then modify the sha256sums file to match the version with a virus?

+It sounds paranoid, but that's happened before.
+Multiple times, in fact!

+### The digital signature

+It turns out that the algorithms that we use in public key encryption can also generate a "magic number" hash of a message or file and a person's private key in such a way that a public key can verify the hash.
+It's like encrypting a message to the world, except the contents are left unencrypted.
+If even one byte of the message is modified, the signature won't match.

+You will typically see GnuPG signatures in files ending with `.asc` or `.gpg`, and you need to have the person's public key in order to verify these files.
+We'll talk about how you can get a person's public key later on.

+### The web of trust

+There's one other problem.
+Just as soon as you learn about the `--gen-key` command in a minute, you can create a key that claims to belong to anybody you want.
+You could claim to be president@whitehouse.gov if you wanted to.
+So how do you know whose key belongs to whom?

+There's a few ways to do this, and they run a wide gamut in terms of trust.
+First of all, you can email a person at the email address on their key and ask them to verify their public key.
+If they do, you still don't know for certain that they are who they claim to be, but at least you can be reasonably sure that the email address is owned by the same person as the key.
+That might be good enough for your needs if the person's an established part of a community, even if you don't personally know them.

+Of course if you do personally know them, at least enough that you can say they are who they claim to be, you can certify their key with your own by generating a key signature.
+This doesn't imply any trust of the person, just that the key they were using when you signed it belongs to them.
+Typically they will sign yours in kind.